shankar-choudhury/Handshakr-Master/backend/README.md

 Please visit [https://handshakr.duckdns.org](https://handshakr.duckdns.org) to interact with the deployed application.

-For documentation, please copy contents of target/reports/apidocs/allclasses-index.html to your machine and then open file in web browser.
+For documentation, please copy contents of backend/apidocs to your machine and then open the "allclasses-index.html" file in web browser.

 For commit history, please check original repo: https://github.com/shankar-choudhury/handshakr_proto